ChristopheLav/appinsights-annotate/README.md

 - you now need to use the Azure Login action before the use of this action to handle the Azure authentication
 - the v1 of the action will stop to work by 31 August 2024 due to this depreciation

+Official libs `[azure-actions-appservice-rest](https://www.npmjs.com/package/azure-actions-appservice-rest)` and `[azure-actions-webclient](https://www.npmjs.com/package/azure-actions-webclient)` used by Microsoft in their own actions are now used.

 ## Configuration

 It is necessary to use the [Azure Login action](https://github.com/marketplace/actions/azure-login) before to use this action.